 As a child, I loved snacking on scones during tea time, my favourite toppings were jam and cream.
 However, I’m still not exactly sure in which order they should be placed.
 I personally believe that it should be jam and then cream.

 I learned how to prepare this scone recipe from watching my mother make delicious scones for us as well as having eaten scones from a variety of bakeries.
 The scones in this recipe have a crumbly exterior and a delicate interior, making them the most delicious light English scones

 What is the function of self-raising flour in scones?

-Ingredients needed for making self raising flour scones
+Ingredients needed for making scones with self raising flour

 baking powder– yes, despite using self-raising flour the batter needs an extra raising agent, this is what separates this recipe from all other recipes.
 The combination of self-raising flour and baking powder produces an extra light scone, which gives it a professional bakery taste.

 Eggs- Eggs in scone batter contribute to binding the ingredients together and providing moisture.
 They also add richness and contribute to the structure and texture of the self raising flour scones, resulting in a tender and light scone.